stocnet/manynet/README.md

 ## About the package

-Learning and using network analysis tools in R can be challenging.
-There are many great packages, all with their own offerings and advantages, but also all with their own vocabulary, syntax, and expected formats for data inputs and analytic outputs.
-Moreover, many of these packages only work on *some* types of networks (usually one-mode, simple, directed or undirected networks); if you have a different type of network, a different package is needed.
-Lastly, even packages with excellent graphical capabilities can make visualising networks slow and cumbersome by using poor defaults and many, incomprehensible options to change them.
+While many great packages for network analysis exist for R, all with their own offerings and advantages, they also all have their own vocabulary, syntax, and expected formats for data inputs and analytic outputs.
+Many of these packages only work on *some* types of networks (usually one-mode, simple, directed or undirected networks) for *some* types of analysis; if you want to analyse a different type of network, a different package is needed.
+And they can rely on a very different visual language (and sometimes plotting engine), which can mess up your pretty presentation or paper.
+This can make learning and using network analysis tools in R challenging.

-*That’s why `{manynet}` aims to help researchers with Making, Manipulating, and Mapping networks.*
+*That’s why `{manynet}` helps researchers with Making, Manipulating, and Mapping networks.*

 For Measures, Memberships, or Models, see [`{migraph}`](https://snlab-ch.github.io/migraph/).